-Timeline: The project is estimated to be completed by late fall 2019.
+Timeline: The project is estimated to be completed by fall 2019.

 Rehabilitating Pemberton's downtown core is a locally and regionally significant initiative that will consist of essential upgrades to failing infrastructure and key improvements related to roads, sidewalks, waterlines, stormwater and street lighting.
 The proposed project scope includes: